 2. Immediately Score Leads to Focus Your Time on Hot Leads

-3. Boost Your Revenue By Focusing on Your Leads
+3. Boost Your Revenue by Focusing on Your Leads

 After making a call, your sales team can simply log the call and its outcome.
 This will trigger alerts for non-automated task follow-ups, such as additional phone calls or discussions to have with coworkers about the lead or sale.
 Say your sales rep calls one of your hottest leads, but he or she doesn’t pick up so your rep leaves a message.
-With sales force automation, the rep can simply mark the outcome as “left a message,” which will automatically set up an alert to make another call in a week.
+With SFA, the rep can simply mark the outcome as “left a message,” which will automatically set up an alert to make another call in a week.
 Now your whole team knows that the lead has been contacted and that follow-up will take place at a later date.

 Good leads may also come from abandonment — leads may begin filling out an order form, only to abandon it halfway through.
 Some sales teams simply do not have any tools to address this problem, whereas some rely on an abandoned form email.
 But if the order form was for a very large sale, wouldn’t you want more than just an email to close the sale?
 With task automation, you can create rules to trigger alerts when specific actions are taken.
 If a prospect abandons a high-priced order form, task automation can notify one of your sales reps to make a call and push for that sale.
 Gone are the days of good leads getting ignored.

 4. Convert More Leads by Sending Them to the Right Rep

 Matching Leads With Reps → Lead Routing

 No two sales teams are alike.
 Some sales teams are composed of sales vets, while some are mixed bags.
 Sales managers are stuck spending valuable time assessing each lead’s quality and interests in order to assign the lead to the most appropriate rep. With SFA, this can be done in seconds.